How To Use Nutrition As A Coping Strategy For Stress Relief

 • Blueberries – Rich in antioxidants, blueberries are known to fight off oxidative damage caused by stress.

-• Oats – Oats contain B vitamins which have been found to be effective in reducing anxiety and depression.
+• Oats – Oats contain B vitamins that effectively reduce anxiety and depression.

 • Leafy Greens – Leafy greens are packed with nutrients that support overall health and well-being.

-Making small changes like these to your diet can have a huge positive impact on your ability to cope with daily life stressors.
-Eating a balanced diet full of fresh fruits, vegetables, whole grains, lean proteins, nuts & seeds, and healthy fats will not only leave you feeling physically better but emotionally stronger too.
+Making small changes to your diet can have a huge positive impact on your ability to cope with daily life stressors.
+Eating a balanced diet full of fresh fruits, vegetables, whole grains, lean proteins, nuts and seeds, and healthy fats will not only leave you feeling physically better but also emotionally stronger.

 Limiting Unhealthy Foods